-The following general procedures are recommended for starting a managed server using WLST and Node Manager if you do not want to use the Administration Server to determine a managed server's startup properties:
+The following general procedures are recommended for starting a Managed Server using WLST and Node Manager if you do not want to use the Administration Server to determine a Managed Server's startup properties:

-- 1. Connect to WLST using the connect command. - 2.
-Connect to Node Manager using the nmConnect command. - 3.
-Start the managed server using the nmStart command.
+- 1. Start Node Manager.
+See "Starting Node Manager" on page 6-1. - 2.
+Invoke WLST and connect to Node Manager using the nmConnect command. - 3.
+Start the Managed Server using the WLST nmStart command.

-Using the nmStart command allows you to restart a managed server without the Administration Server and to specify the server startup properties you want.
+Using the nmStart command allows you to restart a Managed Server without the Administration Server and to specify the server startup properties you want.
 However, the following considerations apply: